tlwilliams895/lchs/src/chapters/lists/list-iteration.rst

 Try It!
 -------

-The following program contains a list of turtle colors.
+The following program contains a list of turtle colors and shapes.
+It is an extension of the sprite loop, but the idea here is to use the number of colors in the list to draw and shade each leg.

+.. todo:: Insert interactive repl here (turtle list iteration)!

 #.
-Loop through the list by element...
+On line X, set up a ``for`` statement that iterates through the elements in
+   the ``colors`` list.

+   a.
+Inside the loop, use the loop variable to set the color for ``bob``.
+   b.
+Move ``bob`` forward and back 75 units.
+   c.
+Use ``bob.left(360.0/len(colors))`` to make ``bob`` rotate by the proper
+      amount.
+   d.
+Run your program to verify that your code works.
+Properly done, your
+      output should behave something like this:

+      [INSERT GIF HERE]

 #.
-Loop through by index to add "light" to color names...
+On line Y, set up a ``for`` statement that iterates by index through the
+   ``colors`` list.

+   a.
+Inside the loop, use the ``index`` value to reassign the color values in
+      the list.
+   b.
+Replace each string in the list with the lighter version of the same
+      color (e.g. ``blue`` gets replaced with ``lightblue``).
+   c.
+Run your program to verify that your code works.
+Properly done, your
+      output should now behave something like this:

+      [INSERT GIF HERE]

 #.
 (Bonus) Nested loop (by element) to do shapes and colors.

 [IDEA: Iterate through a list of turtles to make each move and/or to assign